abhishek-yadav-workforce/-congestion-tax-calculator/README.md

 # congestion-tax-calculator

 This project is for city congestion tax calculation.
-There are number of table in which user can feed data according to the cities and their relation data which also product owener needs to create.
+There are number of table in which product owner can feed data depending on the cities.

-Right now the project contains hardcored data but for product owner we can also expose api to feed tax related data.
+Right now the project contains hardcoded data but for product owner we can also expose api to feed tax related data.

 | City                         | TaxChargesPlans    |
 | ------------------------------| -------------       |